Charlotte is a blue dot in a red state that learned to punch back — and now it's building something real.

 What it actually feels like on the ground

-Holding hands: In Plaza Midwood along Central Avenue and in NoDa on Davidson Street, holding hands draws zero attention — these are visibly queer-friendly neighborhoods where same-sex couples are part of the fabric.
+Holding hands: In Plaza Midwood along Central Avenue and in NoDa on Davidson Street, holding hands draws zero attention — these are visibly welcoming neighborhoods where same-sex couples are part of the fabric.
 Uptown is comfortable during daytime and evening hours, especially near entertainment venues and hotels.
 In Dilworth, Myers Park, and South End, light PDA is unlikely to cause issues but you're in more mixed territory.
 Outside the I-485 loop, in Gaston or Cabarrus counties, the progressive bubble ends — adjust accordingly.

 Hotel check-in: Major chain hotels in Uptown — Kimpton, Marriott properties, Hilton, Omni — handle same-sex couples without incident.
 These are corporate-policy-backed properties in a banking city that hosts major conventions.
 You won't get a second glance.
 Independent or suburban properties outside the core may vary; stick to the brands with documented HRC scores if it matters to you.

 Rideshares and taxis: Uber and Lyft drivers in the Charlotte metro are generally professional and uneventful.
-You'll be using them frequently — the queer-friendly neighborhoods aren't walkable between each other.
+You'll be using them frequently — the welcoming neighborhoods aren't walkable between each other.
 No specific reports of issues, but standard rideshare common sense applies: check the driver rating, share your trip with a friend, sit in the back seat late at night.

 Late night: The dedicated LGBTQ+ bars — Scorpio, Cathode Azure, The Woodshed, Bar 316, Chasers — are obviously safe spaces.
 The areas immediately around them in Plaza Midwood and Uptown are fine on foot at closing time, though standard urban awareness applies.
 NoDa's bar area on Davidson Street has a safe, walkable feel.
 Avoid wandering into unfamiliar residential areas in East Charlotte after 2am.